Affine Connections in Quantum Gravity and New Scalar Fields: VI. Applications in Cosmology

 {Where, we have considered terms upto second order in $\Phi$. ${{P'}_{\mu \alpha}}$ is the stress tensor of ordinary matter. ${{P'}_{\mu \alpha}}(\Phi)$ is the stress tensor of an ordinary masless scalar field.
 Both $\chi$ and $\Phi$ are massless.
+The exact equations are consistent with: ${{\nabla'}^{\alpha}}{{G'}_{\mu \alpha}} = 0$.
 We find that the scalar field $\Phi$ behaves like a massless scalar field with its stress tensor coming as a source term in Einsrein's equation.
 This field can be useful to explain inflation.
 We can modify the metric-affine action by adding potential term for $\chi$ or $\Phi$.
-To ensure non-metricity, we have the following condition:}
+For non-metricity, we have the following condition:}

-\be {{\nabla}_{\mu}{g_{\alpha \beta}}} = - {g_{\mu (\alpha}}{{\nabla'}_{\beta )}{[ln(1 + \Phi)]}} \neq 0 \ee
+\be {{\nabla}_{\mu}{g_{\alpha \beta}}} = - {g_{\alpha \beta}}{{\nabla'}_{\mu}{[ln(1 + \Phi)]}} \neq 0 \ee

-{This is a mild condition.
+{We will later discuss the significance.
 In the present case, matter fields do not couple with $\Phi$.
 The only observable effect of ${\Phi}$ is to produce a massless scalar field stress tensor in Einstein's equation.}

 We now consider the other case where only $\Psi$ is finite:

 \be {\tilde{C}}^{\alpha}_{~\mu \nu} = {g_{\mu \nu}}{{\nabla'}^{\alpha} {\Psi}} \ee

 {We have the following expressions for different quantities:}